rahul051296/ticket-bot/data/data.md

 - are you ready tonight?
 - were you ready?
 - have you been ready?
+- ready?
+- ready now?
+- you ready?

 ## intent:smalltalk.agent.real
 - you are real